anacicconi/dockerized-symfony/README.md

 ```
 APP_CONTAINER_NAME: the name of the container that will be created by Docker for the app.

 APP_EXTERNAL_PORT: the port where the site will be running on the host.
-Ex: http://localhost:8080
+Eg: http://localhost:8080
 ```

 #### Database configuration